RhiteshKS/QA-chatbot-using-RAG-SMAI/README.md

 ## To-Do List
 - [x] Why RAG for making a chatbot?(Completed)
 - [x] Make a basic RAG pipleline.
 (Completed)
-- [x] Use different types of embedding models and make observations
+- [x] Use different types of embedding models and make observations.
+(Completed)
 - [ ] Use different types of retrievers and experiment with them.
 - [ ] Use advanced RAG techniques such as HyDe and rerankers if possible.
 - [ ] Evaluate our RAG pipeline using different eval metrics.